speedment/speedment-doc/pages/stream_fundamentals.md

 is a `Stream` with the elements "C" and "B" because elements are dropped from the stream but when "C" in encountered, subsequent elements are not dropped.

-This completes the example list of *intermediate operation* examples.
+This completes the example list of *Intermediate Operation* examples.

 ## Terminal Operations
-A *terminal operations* starts the `Stream` and returns a result that depends on the `Stream` pipeline and content.
-For example, `collect` is a *terminal operation* because we cannot add additional operation to a `Stream` pipeline after `collect` has been called.
+A *Terminal Operations* starts the `Stream` and returns a result that depends on the `Stream` pipeline and content.
+For example, `collect` is a *Terminal Operation* because we cannot add additional operation to a `Stream` pipeline after `collect` has been called.

 ### Common Operations
-Here are some of the *terminal operations* that can be accepted by a `Stream`:
+Here are some of the *Terminal Operations* that can be accepted by a `Stream`:

 | Operation         | Parameter(s)         | Action
 | :------------     | :------------------- | :----------------------------------------------------- |